anna-biruk/anna-biruk/README.md

 - **Subscriptions tracker**

-This project help to track your subscriptions.
-It helps to track and predict your spending's on subscriptions.
+This project helps to track your subscriptions.
+It helps to track and predict your spending on subscriptions.

-**Main stack:** React, Redux, Tailwind CSS, Express.js, PosgreSQL.
+**Main stack:** React, Redux, Tailwind CSS, Express.js, PostgreSQL.

 **GitHub:** [https://github.com/annabiruk/subscriptions-tracker](https://github.com/anna-biruk/subscriptions-tracker)